blockchyp/developer-docs/docs/sdk-guide/index.rst

     // ECDSA signature for terminal transactions, signed by the terminal.
     "sig": "c7722b911f9821e742f248af8449f12f06304c18b48b902f7cdef3d9dea7ed34",

+    // Hash of the most recent tick block on the BlockChyp clockchain.
+    // Most developers can ignore this
+    "latestTickBlock": "....",

+    // ISO 8601 formatted timestamp
+    "timestamp": "2008-09-15T15:53:00Z",

     // A list of EMV tags we recommend developers put on their receipts.
     "receiptSuggestions:" {
       // Application ID.
 Required on all receipts per EMV.